 Then I’ll be able to find a good writer.

-How to hire for skills
+How to hire good employees for their skills:

 First, run a skills gap analysis